Skip to content

 Vulnerable code analysis

-1. Extracts the screenshotUrl from user input
+1. The API reads screenshotUrl from your input

-2. Calls fetch() on the provided URL
+2. Calls fetch() on it

 Remediation